Calibrating LLM Confidence by Probing Perturbed Representation Stability: Method

-Both $E_{\text{MC}}$ and $E_{\text{OE}}$ are pre-trained using a Max-Margin contrastive loss.
-This choice of loss is aimed at learning discriminative embeddings, a strategy also found effective in other confidence estimation works such as \citet{liu2024litcablightweightlanguagemodel}, though our feature generation process and overall architecture are distinct.
+This objective pushes embeddings of correct answers closer together while enforcing separation from incorrect ones.
+The choice of loss is aimed at learning discriminative embeddings, a strategy also found effective in other confidence estimation works such as \citet{liu2024litcablightweightlanguagemodel}.
 The objective of this pre-training is to map features from correctly answered questions to regions in the embedding space that are separable from those associated with incorrect answers, supervised by the ground truth correctness of $A$.

 \textbf{Classification Head} \quad The embedding $e$ is then passed to an MLP classification head, $C$.
 This head outputs a 2-dimensional logit vector, $Z_{\text{conf}} = C(e)$.
 This architectural choice for binary correctness prediction (incorrect vs. correct) is similar to that used by \citet{kapoor-etal-2024-calibration}.
 The final confidence score, $P(\text{correct}|A)$, is obtained via a softmax function applied to $Z_{\text{conf}}$.